The Swamp--O'Brien Ranch

 The ranch also supports good turf and O'Brien is proud of the opportunity to be steward of the ranch.
 He won the Society of Range Management's Excellence in Grazing Management award in 1995--the presentation emphasized the turf in riparian areas on the Swamp.
 In 1997, the ranch received over 22 inches of rain in a 48 hour period with 12 inches in a few hours.
 Whitefish, Skillet and the Salt Fork ran higher than anyone had ever imagined.
 All of the creek beds became beaches as did nearby land that had been stirrup high in bluestem.
 O'Brien said, "It was as if the Lord had said, "Grazing Manager, ha, let me show you something."
 We are not in control."

-In 2005, O'Brien won The Texas Chapter of the Wildlife Society's Land Stewardship Award.
+The Texas Chapter of the Wildlife Society's Land Stewardship Award.
 O'Brien works to enhance the ranch for wildlife.
 The ranch abounds in game and hunting is terrific.

 Pushing yearlings down the Salt Fork River

 The ranch is run as a cow-calf and yearling operation and cattle care has equal importance with care of the land.
 The hands who work on the ranch are proud to follow in the footsteps of the great RO cowboys of the past.
 They are headed by Sam Hermsmeyer, who lives at the Whitefish Camp south of McLean.
 Joining him are Gary Lewis who lives at the old RO Headquarters north of Clarendon and Damon Shipp who lives north of Hedley.
 Gary Lewis is Billy Lewis's son.
 He previously worked for O'Brien at the Exell ranch and Sam ran the Circle Ranch and the Seewald Ranch before moving to the Swamp.

 Sam Hermsmeyer, Damon Shipp and Gary Lewis